What to Do in Porto

 The Livraria Lello Bookshop is widely believed to be the most beautiful bookshop in the world.
 And once you step inside, it isn’t hard to see why.
 Think Harry Potter Hogwarts library but real!

-The neo-gothic facade is lovely but the interior is breathtaking.
+The neo-gothic façade is lovely but the interior is breath taking.
 From the stunning staircase to the beautiful wooden walls and the unexpected stained glass ceiling, this spot is a true feast for the eyes.

 Take your time, wander through, and celebrate the details.